 Youth Crime Prevention Orders Typical offences young black people are being arrested for Gangs and Grooming- common characteristics of those getting involved- also.
 Not just drug offences within gangs.
 Stop and Search

-- Child can be placed on one if they have been
+A Child can be placed on a youth prevention program if they have been

 - in trouble with the police

 - Are at risk of “committing a crime”